Grief & Loss

 Initial counselling involves getting to know you through as many lenses as possible.
 This usually incorporates learning about your family, educational/work, and relationship background, in addition to current coping tools, activities, and supports.
 Grief and loss counselling is about much more than just the loss you are experiencing and involves the exploration and development of self-care, communication, boundaries, and more.

-Counselling sessions are available in person in Calgary or by phone or video to anyone in the province of Alberta at the time of contact.
-The fees for these sessions are $200/50 minute appointments.
-For payment, Sana Psychological accepts cash, credit card, e-transfer, and direct billing with a number of different insurance carriers.
-To start the intake process, please e-mail, phone call, or text to request an appointment.
+Counselling sessions are available in person in Calgary or by phone or video to those in Alberta, New Brunswick or all of Canada depending on your clinician’s credentials.
+The fees for services are located here.
+For payment, Sana Psychological accepts cash, credit card, debit, e-transfer, and direct billing with a number of different insurance carriers.

 For loved ones

-Sana Psychological is here to support you in doing different to be different.
+Sana Psychological is here to support you and your loved ones.